ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 ![Plugin](./img/quick-start-19.png)

-- **Install Plugin:** To install the plugin click on the 1️⃣ `All` option and search for the  2️⃣ `QGIS GEA reforestation tool` plugin.
+- **Install Plugin:** To install the plugin click on the 1️⃣ `All` option and search for the  2️⃣ `QGIS EPAL-Eligible Project Area Locator tool` plugin.
 Click on the 3️⃣ `Plugin` name, to enable the install button and then click on the 4️⃣ `Install` button, to install the plugin.

 ![Install Plugin](./img/quick-start-21.png)